anandaverma/ixpense/README.md

             ),

-5. Open the web browser and type the relevant URL e.g. http://localhost/ixpense
+Done: Open the web browser and type the relevant URL e.g. http://localhost/ixpense